Disclaimer: Bikexchange is reader-supported. We may earn an affiliate commission when you buy through the links on our site.

 • Limited gearing

-The Ride1UP Prodigy is an affordable mid-drive eBike with plenty of quality and versatility from the three design choices; the XC off-roader and the ST and XR urban bikes.
+The Ride1UP Prodigy v2 is an affordable mid-drive eBike with plenty of quality and versatility from the two design choices — the ST and XR urban bikes.

 Each model uses a German-made Brose TF Sprinter mid-drive eBike motor with 380% assistance and 90Nm of torque.
 This motor pairs with a decent 504Wh Samsung cell battery that delivers up to 50 miles of range when used on Eco mode.

 The rest of the drive system is from Brose, including a frame-integrated controller and 1.5″ color display.
-Shimano provides the drivetrain with a 9-speed Alivio setup.
-The cassette is an 11-34t, paired with trigger shifters and a 42t narrow-wide chainring (XC) or a 46t standard chainring (XR and ST).
+Shimano provides the drivetrain with a 9-speed Alivio setup, or you can get a belt-drive model with an Enviolo CVT.
+The cassette is an 11-34t, paired with a 48t standard chainring (XR and ST).

-All three models also use 180mm rotor Tektro hydraulic discs, which provide adequate stopping power for the urban bikes but are slightly underpowered for the off-road model.
+Both models also use 180 mm rotor Tektro hydraulic discs, which provide adequate stopping power for the urban bikes but are slightly underpowered for the off-road model.

 Overall, this is an excellent choice for any urban or off-road rider with a limited budget looking for solid performance and reliable components.